JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_guide.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-The [](gradle_prerequisites.md) page provides a tutorial for creating Gradle-based IntelliJ Platform plugins.
-It may be useful to review the IntelliJ Platform page, particularly the description of versioning in the [](intellij_platform.md#open-source) section.

 ## Overview of the Gradle IntelliJ Plugin

 The Gradle plugin is built from the open-source project [](tools_gradle_intellij_plugin.md).